-1. Community Action Program Belknap-Merrimack Counties, Inc., hereinafter "the Contractor," agrees to utilize the Building Weatherization Program (BWP) funds, which are the subject of this contract and which have their origin in the federal Low Income Home Energy Assistance Program (LIHEAP), to provide eligible clients with weatherization services, including heating system repair and replacement services, which meet the requirements and standards for LIHEAP weatherization work as modified and approved in the FY21 New Hampshire LIHEAP State Plan.
-In addition, all work completed using BWP funds will be in accordance with the fiscal requirements of regulations set forth in 2 CFR 200 as amended, and will be guided and implemented as directed by the Office of Strategic Initiatives (OSI) in this contract and, from time to time, in BWP Subgrantee Notices or other communications.
-The Contractor agrees to revise BWP practices and procedures to incorporate instructions from OSI.
+I. Community Action Program of Belknap-Merrimack Counties (CAPBMC), hereinafter "the Contractor," agrees to utilize the Building Weatherization Program (BWP) funds, which are the subject of this contract and which have their origin in the federal Low Income Home Energy Assistance Program (LIHEAP), to provide eligible clients with weatherization services, including heating system repair and replacement services, which meet the requirements and standards for LIHEAP weatherization work as modified and approved in the FY22 New Hampshire LIHEAP State Plan.
+In addition, all work completed using BWP funds will be in accordance with the fiscal requirements of regulations set forth in 2 CFR 200 as amended, and will be guided and implemented as directed by the New Hampshire Department of Energy (NH Energy) in this contract and, from time to time, in BWP Subgrantee Notices or other communications.
+The Contractor agrees to revise BWP practices and procedures to incorporate instructions from NH Energy.

-Contractor agrees to incorporate changes to the NH Building Weatherization Program as prescribed by OSI to improve program delivery.
+Contractor agrees to incorporate changes to the NH Building Weatherization Program as prescribed by NH Energy to improve program delivery.
 Contractor further agrees to perform all weatherization services in a manner that will successfully interact with utility administered energy efficiency programs for low income households in order to provide the best collaborative services for those households.

-- This BWP contract period, to be known as "BWP21," will commence on January 1, 2021, and will have a completion date of December 31, 2021, subject to the approval of the Governor and Executive Council. - 3.
+- 2. This BWP contract period, to be known as "BWP22," will commence upon approval of this contract by the Governor and Executive Council, and will have a completion date of December 31, 2022, also subject to the approval of the Governor and Executive Council. - 3.
 BWP funds, which are the subject of this contract, shall not be expended for health and safety purposes.
 However, in projects where BWP money is used without any federal Weatherization Assistance Program (WAP) money involved in other words, where there is no money for the installation of health and safety measures then that BWP project may include the cost of incidental repair measures (see the NH Policies and Procedures Manual) if, by so doing, the cumulative SIR for the entire project is not brought down to below 1. - 4.
 No portion of the BWP funding in this contract is set aside for training and technical assistance (T&TA).
 However, Contractor may choose to expend some or all of the designated administrative funds on T&TA activities.
-Appropriate back-up and justification for the use of those funds will be required by OSI prior to reimbursement. - 5.
-During the contract period, the Contractor agrees to complete weatherization services on the number of units that is the result of dividing the Contractor's PY21 BWP allocation by \$6,500.
-OSI understands that the actual number of BWP completions will likely differ from that number due to the unpredictability of heating system costs, etc., but OSI expects to see monthly BWP payment requests from the Contractor in order to monitor BWP spending progress.
-Unit completions will be done to the standards and expectations presented in LIHEAP weatherization guidance, this contract, and the NH WAP Policies and Procedures Manual, 2019 edition, section on BWP management. - a.
-The number of dwelling units and the amount of funds to be expended shall conform to the provisions of this contract.
-OSI reserves the right to review progress under this contract at any time and may utilize information from such reviews to alter dwelling unit goals and funds to be expended.
+Appropriate back-up and justification for the use of those funds will be required by NH Energy prior to reimbursement. - 5.
+During the contract period, the Contractor agrees to complete weatherization services on the number of units that is the result of dividing the Contractor's PY22 BWP allocation by \$7,500.
+NH Energy understands that the actual number of BWP completions will likely differ from that number due to the unpredictability of heating system costs, etc., but NH Energy expects to see monthly BWP payment requests from the Contractor in order to monitor BWP spending progress.
+Unit completions will be done to the standards and expectations presented in LIHEAP weatherization guidance, this contract, and the NH WAP Policies and Procedures Manual, 2019 edition, section on BWP management.

-Exhibit B

-Page Jof 3

-Initials Date V. 0/2020

-Award #G-2002NHEIEA, GFDA #93.568
+Exhibit B Page 1 of 4 Date 17 Award #G-2201NHLIEA, CFDA #93.568